microsoftgraph/msgraph-sdk-javascript/docs/CreatingClientInstance.md

 const client = new Client(clientOptions);
 ```

+Refer, [custom authentication provider](./CustomAuthenticationProvider.md) for more detailed information.

 ### 2. Custom Middleware chain

 Want to have complete control over the request and the response objects, one can provide his own chain of middleware.
 Have to pass first middleware in the chain as `middleware` in [ClientOptions](../src/IClientOptions.ts).
-Refer [implementing custom middleware chain](./CustomMiddlewareChain.md) for more detailed information.

 ```typescript
 let clientOptions: ClientOptions = {